7 Ways to Stay Safe When Using Facebook Marketplace

 Don’t automatically trust

 Facebook and similar social media sites are ideal for virtual friendships, but just because you “know” someone online doesn’t mean they are trustworthy, cautions Robert Siciliano, CEO of IDTheftSecurity.com in Boston.
-Be especially cautious when it comes to transactions that involve computers, mobile telephones, jewelry, and other items that can be easily resold.
+Facebook Marketplace rules purport that you be especially cautious when it comes to transactions that involve computers, mobile telephones, jewelry, and other items that can be easily resold.
 Don’t drop your guard simply because you’re working with an acquaintance, he says.
+Find out if you can see who’s viewed your Facebook profile.

 Guard personal details